 The results of all this testing and analysis are then made available to an expert team of clinicians and scientists, who develop a potential treatment plan tailored to that child – a personalised treatment plan that offers the best possible chance of cure.

 The Zero Childhood Cancer Program was officially launched in 2015.
 The following year, a pilot study was run in New South Wales for children being treated for ‘high-risk’ cancers − the most aggressive, difficult to treat cancers − including children who had relapsed and were facing a less than 30% chance of survival.
 During the pilot, all the systems needed to run a national clinical trial were set up, tested, and validated.

-In September 2017, a 3-year national clinical trial was launched.
-Open to children from all over Australia with high-risk and relapsed cancer, with less than 30% chance of survival, the trial will have included about 400 children by its close.
+In September 2017, a three-year national clinical trial was launched.
+Open to children from all over Australia with high-risk and relapsed cancer, with less than 30% chance of survival, the trial to date has enrolled nearly 400 children.
 The impact of the trial has been remarkable.
 Put simply, there are children alive today who would have died without ZERO − children like Ellie and Jack.

-Building on the success of the first three years of the PRISM trial, we will now expand access to and enhance the program over the next 3 years.
+Building on the success of the first three years of the national clinical trial, we will now expand access to and enhance the program over the next three years.
 This expansion has been made possible as a result of funding support by the Australian Government’s Medical Research Future Fund (MRFF) Emerging Priorities and Consumer Driven Research Initiative (EPCDR) and the Minderoo Foundation’s Collaborate Against Cancer Initiative, announced in April 2020.
-Excitingly, the new trial will not only include children with high-risk cancer, it will be expanded over time to be accessible to all children with cancer.
+The next phase will expand to not only include children with high-risk cancer, but all children diagnosed with cancer in Australia.

 By the end of 2023, all Australian children and young people with cancer will be able to benefit from ZERO, regardless of the cancer they have.
 For the first time, every child diagnosed with cancer will have access to personalised medicine.